anderslanglands/ustr/README.md

 assert_eq!(*map.get(&u1).unwrap(), 17);
 ```

-By enabling the `"serialize"` feature you can serialize individual `Ustr`s or
+By enabling the `"serde"` feature you can serialize individual `Ustr`s or
 the whole cache with serde.

 ```rust